maya8624/ep-mobile/README.md

 - This mobile app is designed for small businesses to efficiently notify their customers about order readiness through messaging.

 # Environments
-- Xamarin, C#, SQLite, Fluent Validation
+- Xamarin, C#, SQLite, Fluent Validation, MVVM, Azure CI/CD Pipeline

-# Features
-1. MVVM, Dependency Injection

-2. Azure Deveops CI/CD Pipeline